 Every currently enrolled fully-admitted, degree-seeking student earning a "D+", "D", "F", "FN" or "WF" in a USCB course may take up to two (2) courses (not to exceed 8 credits) for a second time for the purpose of grade forgiveness.
 Both the first and second grades shall appear on the USC permanent record, but only the second grade will be used in computing the University of South Carolina cumulative grade point average.
+The GPA Hours and the Earned Hours will be removed from the first attempt.
 An explanatory notice will appear on the record.
 Once grade forgiveness is applied to a repeated course, the action may not be revoked.